 Instead of getting a full-sized controller that can take up a bunch of space, why not check out the Nyko Mini Wireless Core?
 This controller offers a compact size with all of the buttons you will want, and it can double as a solid Nintendo Switch controller while working with the Shield TV.

 With the EasySMX Wireless Controller, you'll be able to customize the various buttons on the controller, along with the LED lights that are built-in.
 But with this plug-and-play controller, you won't have to worry about fiddling with a bunch of settings and can start gaming.

-Often overlooked for its gaming prowess, the NVIDIA Shield offers a plentiful variety of ways to play whether you're downloading games from the Google Play Store or streaming games from NVIDIA GeForce Now.
-The most reliable option is still going to be the NVIDIA Shield Controller because it's going to connect every time reliably and features volume controls and a headphone jack.
+Often overlooked for its gaming prowess, the NVIDIA Shield offers a plentiful variety of ways to play, whether you're downloading games from the Google Play Store or streaming games from NVIDIA GeForce Now.
+The most reliable option is still the NVIDIA Shield Controller because it will connect reliably every time and features volume controls and a headphone jack.

 Beyond that, we recommend the 8Bitdo SN30 Pro, which also works well with smartphones and PC gaming.
-But gives you that retro look and feel that cannot be understated and has made an extremely welcome comeback in 2020.
-Plus, you'll be able to game for hours with the long-lasting battery life, which is perfect for those intense retro gaming sessions.
+But gives you that retro look and feel that can't be understated and made an extremely welcome comeback in 2020.
+Plus, you'll be able to game for hours with long-lasting battery life, which is perfect for those intense retro gaming sessions.